Storware/ovirt-engine-ui-vprotect-extensions/readme.md

 ```
 to start development server.
 This command uses mock integration with oVirt Engine.
 Files that are responsible for connection with oVirt Engine are replaced
-with mock logic from integrations/dev-server-mock-plugin-api.
+with mock logic from integrations.
 Configure mock object in the plugin-api.js.

 ```js
 function getPluginApi() {